seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / Yes.

 **DAUGHTER**
-We shall have many children.—Lord, how y' are grown!
+We shall have many children.--Lord, how y' are grown!
 My Palamon I hope will grow too, finely,
 Now he's at liberty.
 Alas, poor chicken,
 He was kept down with hard meat and ill lodging,